This casserole is a winner!! This is one of my favorite recipes that I lightened up for Weight Watchers.

 I love recipes where I can use a rotisserie chicken.
 It’s a great time saver!

-Yield: 6 Servings (4 points per serving for blue, green and purple)
+Yield: 6 Servings (4 points per serving for blue and purple, 5 points for green)

 - 3/4 cup onions, chopped